 The traditional chefs of Uruapan explained to us that simple is best because garlic and lime take away from the fresh taste of the avocados.
 And you know what?
 They’re right.
 Granted, avocados that were picked fresh from your backyard are going to taste pretty damn good, but there was no denying that their recipe totally trumped the typical North American version.

+We need to chat about the life-changing part of this guacamole… the cilantro.
 As I’m sure some of you may have noticed if you’ve been following THM for some time, my recipes almost never include cilantro.
 Cilantro option?
 Sure.
 But never mandatory.

 The cilantro in this recipe is 100% mandatory.
 And honestly, it makes the recipe (besides fresh avocados obviously!).
-Something about the cilantro in this traditional guac made me realize that I need to get over this little cilantrophobia of mine.

-Traditional Guacamole Recipe
+Authentic Guacamole Recipe

 - Prep Time: 5 minutes